Complex semisimple quantum groups and representation theory: Category

 \subsubsection{Category $ \O $ is Artinian}

-In this paragraph we discuss finiteness properties of category $ \O $.
+In this subsection we discuss finiteness properties of category $ \O $.

-Let us first show that every module $ M $ in $ \O $ admits a finite filtration by highest weight modules, compare section 1.2. in \cite{HumphreysO}.
+Let us first show that every module $ M $ in $ \O $ admits a finite filtration by highest weight modules, compare Section 1.2 in \cite{HumphreysO}.
 Recall that a $ U_q(\mathfrak{g}) $-module $ M $ is called a highest weight module of highest weight $ \lambda $ if there exists a primitive vector $ v_\lambda $ in $ M $ which generates $ M $.
+Recall also that we have a partial order on $\lie{h}_q^*$ defined by $\lambda\leq\mu$ if and only if $\mu-\lambda\in\roots^+$, see Section \ref{secvermauqg}.

 \begin{lemma} Let $ M $ be a nonzero module in $ \O $.
 Then $ M $ has a finite filtration

 such that each subquotient $ M_j/M_{j - 1} $ for $ 1 \leq j \leq n $ is a highest weight module. \end{lemma}

 \begin{proof} According to condition $ a) $ in Definition \ref{defcategoryO} we see that $ M $ is generated by finitely many weight vectors.
 Consider the $ U_q(\mathfrak{n}_+) $-module $ V $ generated by a finite generating set of weight vectors, which by condition $ c) $ is finite dimensional.